-I had this weird compulsion to buy new furniture and I didn’t know why.
+I had a weird compulsion to buy new furniture and I didn’t know why.

 We have three college-age kids, not enough cars for all the drivers in the house, and have been chipping away at a mound of medical debt.
 New furniture was not on any list of priorities.
 No dedicated Dave Ramsey follower would ever approve of this foolishness.